bronystylecrazy/mediamtx/pkg/mediamtx/DIRECT_API_COVERAGE.md

 - ✅ Full documentation and examples
 - ✅ Production-ready code

-The MediaMTX Direct API is now ready for use in any scenario requiring programmatic access to MediaMTX functionality without HTTP dependencies.
+The MediaMTX API is now ready for use in any scenario requiring programmatic access to MediaMTX functionality without HTTP dependencies.